The Midnight After: Plot

 Before catching him, they discover Lavina's body, surmising that she was raped before dying of a possibly-contagious illness.
 The man, revealed to be Japanese, claims through a mobile translation app to be there to save them and a former classmate of Yau's.
 Yau denies knowing him.
 As the Japanese man escapes, he says something about "fuku", which they speculate could be a reference to the Fukushima Daiichi nuclear disaster.
 Before returning with the others, Yau receives a phone call from his girlfriend, Yi, in which she claims he has disappeared for six years.
 The call ends abruptly as she makes oblique references to Major Tom and Tai Mo Shan.

 Bobby suddenly dies shortly after Yau's return.
 Fat sends Suet to retrieve and refuel his bus upon learning of Yi's phone call.
 On the way, Suet is forced to kill a zombified Blind Fai with a cleaver.
 On Suet's return, Glu-Stick accuses Airplane of raping Lavina, who was an attractive thief in disguise.
 Glu-Stick says Lavina died mysteriously during her rape, but, undeterred by her death, Airplane continued assaulting her.
 Disgusted, the others discuss banishing Airplane, though Pat demands Airplane be killed for spreading Lavina's infection and causing Bobby's death.
 Yau reluctantly agrees, and each ritually stabs Airplane to death, except for Glu-Stick.

 While Shun and Glu-Stick disposes of Airplane's body, Airplane suddenly revives.
 Shun argues his attack was the least vicious and offers to help Airplane get revenge on his killers.
 Airplane agrees, only to be killed again by Shun.
 As they board the minibus to go to Tai Mo Shan, the group sees more gas-masked people accompanied by armour.
 Two of the armour ram the minibus, but the damaged vehicle escapes and continues on its journey.
 After becoming annoyed with Glu-Stick, they briefly banish him before allowing him back in, along with Fai, who is inexplicably still alive.
-As they drive toward Tai Mo Shan, a red rain falls on the minibus, and several passengers experience regret at leaving the city.
+As they drive toward Tai Mo Shan, a red rain falls on the minibus, and several passengers experience regret at leaving Tai Po and back to Kowloon.